zeromq/pyzmq/README.rst

 We also have MSI installer packages in our `downloads
 <http://github.com/zeromq/pyzmq/downloads>`_ section on GitHub.

-A Python 2.6/win64 MSI was provided by Craig Austin (craig DOT austin AT gmail DOT com)
+A Python 2.6/win64 MSI for 2.1.7 was provided by Craig Austin (craig DOT austin AT gmail DOT com)

 Our build scripts are much improved as of 2.1.4, so if you would like to contribute better Windows installers, or have any improvements on existing releases, they would be much appreciated.
 Simply ``python setup.py bdist_msi`` or ``python setupegg.py bdist_egg`` *should* work, once you have a libzmq and Python.
 We simply don't have the VMs or time in which to cover all the bases ourselves.
+Sometimes libzmq.so/dll/dylib doesn't get included unless ``build`` is specified *also*, e.g. ``python setupegg.py build bdist_egg``, but this doesn't always seem to be true.

 General
 -------